MaybeAshLately/Server/README.md

 **Attention** during uploding programe sketch to Arduino you must unplug the Tx and Rx wires - if anything is connected to hardware Serial it will cause uploading error.

+**Attention** if during its operation server disconnects from power grid, the time of measurements will be calculated inaccrodingly.

 # Libraries
 The project uses following libraries: